bjcull/bjcull.github.com/_posts/2017-10-18-identity-server-4-solution-architecture.md

     }

 **In Summary**
-There's a fair bit of code presented without context, some settings that are set due to my migration from the early dasy of Identity Server 4, and some unique architecture decisions presented in this post.
+There's a fair bit of code presented without context, some settings that are set due to my migration from the early days of Identity Server 4, and some unique architecture decisions presented in this post.
 If you're looking to understand how Identity Server works, I strongly recommend you check out the [Identity Server Quickstart Samples](https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/Quickstarts).
 These are kept up to date, and are the best way of starting your solution.
 Once you have played around with the configuration and figured out how Identity Server best fits your needs, you can start to design a more robust architecture.

 Hopefully this quick overview has given you some more insight into how to design an architecture.
 If you have any questions about what I've presented here, or about Identity Server in general, hit me up on twitter at [@BenWhoLikesBeer](https://twitter.com/BenWhoLikesBeer).

-If you haven't already, you can check out my presentation of the above in my video: [Identity Server 4 from Basics to Brain Melt | Ben Cull at NDC Oslo 2017](https://bencull.com/identity-server-4-from-basics-to-brain-melt-ben-cull-at-ndc-oslo-2017/).
+If you haven't already, you can check out my presentation of the above in my video: [Identity Server 4 from Basics to Brain Melt - Ben Cull at NDC Oslo 2017](https://bencull.com/identity-server-4-from-basics-to-brain-melt-ben-cull-at-ndc-oslo-2017/).

 Cheers!